 However, again, this is general advice only.
-Your insurer may cover additional items not listed above.
+Your insurer may cover additional items.
 So, ensure you read the PDS and take note of what is covered before agreeing to an insurance policy.
 Moreover, note that you may be able to take advantage of optional cover to broaden your protection.

 What do providers classify as an insured event?